From Devlin "Duck" Hodges to Mason Rudolph and back, the Steelers fall to the Jets - Mash Viral

 It will make the Steelers see the score again, just as they did last season when they defeated the Bengals in Week 17, just to see the Browns fall short in Baltimore to give the Ravens the division title.

 "It's frustrating," said the linebacker.
 Bud Dupree.
 "It is a situation in which we hope and wish again like last season.
 We should not be in this situation.
-We had opportunities from the beginning of the season until today to win games.
-Even with the adversity we have suffered throughout the year, we had control of our own destiny and we fail. "
+We had opportunities from the beginning of the season until today to go out and win games.
+Even with the adversity we have been through all year, we had control of our own destiny and failed. "

 That might be a bit hard, but that was the overwhelming feeling in the locker room.
 Despite losing the star quarterback Ben Roethlisberger Early in the season and starting 1-4, limping to the finish line does not feel good, no matter how it happened.

-"When you lose a boy from the hall of fame and you have young boys who come in and get reps, yes," said guard David DeCastro when asked if it had been a difficult situation throughout the season.
+"When you lose a guy from the hall of fame and you have young boys who come in and get reps, yes," Guard said.
+David DeCastro He said when asked if it has been a difficult situation throughout the season.
 "I remember my first year, the NFL defenses are fast and different.
 I assume we are a unit that we haven't done enough.
 It's not just a guy."

 The Steelers (8-7) scored only one offensive touchdown for the seventh time in their last eight games.
-And like last week, when they dropped a 17-10 decision against the Bills at home, it just wasn't enough, especially when they turned the ball twice in the first half with Hodges as quarterback, giving him six interceptions in his past. . six rooms.
+And like last week, when they dropped a 17-10 decision against the Bills at home, it just wasn't enough, especially when they turned around twice in the first half with Hodges as quarterback, giving him six interceptions in his past. six rooms.

 "Take care of the ball or we have to make decisions" Mike Tomlin said.
 "Devlin didn't take over the ball early, so we made a decision."